9track/FlashFloppy-wiki/Configuration.md

 ## FF.CFG Configuration File

-FlashFloppy has many configurable settings which can be specified in an INI-style configuration file called FF.CFG.
+FlashFloppy has many configurable settings which can be specified in an INI-style configuration file called FF.CFG, placed in the root folder or FF/ subfolder of your USB drive.
 An example is provided in the examples/ subfolder of the FlashFloppy distribution.

 ### Defaults